NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Achaekek - Moderate Boon.md

-You can cast [[Blood Vendetta|Blood Vendetta]] once per day as an innate divine spell; this spell automatically heightens to a rank equal to your half your level.
+You can cast [[Spells/Blood Vendetta|Blood Vendetta]] once per day as an innate divine spell; this spell automatically heightens to a rank equal to your half your level.

 *Source: Pathfinder Adventure: Prey for Death*
 *ORC*